NYULibraries/bess-vue/README.md

 institutions:
   NYU:
-    tabs:
   # specify a list of tabs and general properties
   - key: articles
     label: Articles & Databases
     title: Search databases for articles or browse databases by subject
     alt: Search databases for articles or browse databases by subject
-      # "href" property means clicking tab will link out
+    # "open" property means clicking tab will open a link (href) at specifed target
+    open:
       href: http://guides.nyu.edu/arch
       target: _blank
   - key: books
-      # "engine" property means it will create a search form ('primo', 'getit', or 'guides')
-      engine: primo
     label: Books & More
     title: Search NYU's catalog for books, journals, scripts, scores, archival materials, NYU dissertations, videos, sound recordings
     alt: Search NYU's catalog for books, journals, scripts, scores, archival materials, NYU dissertations, videos, sound recordings
+    # "engine" property means it will create a search form ('primo', 'getit', or 'guides')
+    engine:
+      type: primo
+      # values to be used in search function (see js/utils/searchRedirects.js)
+      bobcatUrl: "{{ bobcatUrl }}"
+      institution: NYU
+      vid: NYU
+      scope: all
+      tab: all
+    # ordered list of links with text (label) and location (href).
+Always with target=_blank
+    links:
+    - label: Advanced search
+      href: "{{ bobcatUrl }}/primo-explore/search?vid=NYU&mode=advanced"
   - key: journals
-      engine: getit
     label: Journals
     title: Search for journals by title or for articles by citation
     alt: Search for journals by title or for articles by citation
+    engine:
+      type: getit
+      getitUrl: "{{ getitUrl }}"
+      searchTypes:
+        # label: what is shown in select element
+      - label: contains
+        # value: what is used to compose getit query
+        value: contains
+      - label: begins with
+        value: begins
+      - label: exact match
+        value: exact
+      institution: NYU
+    links:
+     - label: Advanced search
+       href: "{{ getitUrl }}"
   - key: reserves
+    engine:
-      engine: primo
+      type: primo
+      institution: NYUAD
+      bobcatUrl: "{{ bobcatUrl }}"
+      vid: NYUAD
+      scope: nyuadcr
+      tab: nyuadcr
     label: Course Reserves
     title: Search for library materials that are held at one location for a particular course
     alt: Search for library materials that are held at one location for a particular course
+    links:
+    - label: Advanced search
+      href: "{{ bobcatUrl }}/primo-explore/search?tab=reserves&search_scope=bobstcr&vid=NYU&mode=advanced"
   - key: guides
     label: Subject Guides
     title: Subject Guides
     alt: Subject Guides
+    engine:
-      engine: guides
+      type: guides
+      guidesUrl: "{{ guidesUrl }}"
+      # 'guides' and 'primo' can set placeholder text (with accompanying aria-describedby) in the main search input
+      placeholder: Search within the library guides index
   - key: accounts
     # you can exclude both 'href' and 'engine' if you simply want to display a list of tabLinks (below)
     label: My Accounts
     title: My Accounts
     alt: My Accounts
-    tabLinks:
-      # list of links to add underneath the search (if 'engine' is present) in each tab
-      books:
-      - label: Advanced search
-        href: "{{ bobcatUrl }}/primo-explore/search?vid=NYU&mode=advanced"
-      journals:
-      - label: Advanced search
-        href: "{{ getitUrl }}"
-      reserves:
-      - label: Advanced search
-        href: "{{ bobcatUrl }}/primo-explore/search?tab=reserves&search_scope=bobstcr&vid=NYU&mode=advanced"
-    # Search engine configuration values on a per-tab basis (according to key).
-    # For more details, values correspond to named arguments in searchRedirects.js
-    engineValues:
-      primo:
-        # for the books tab using the primo engine...
-        books:
-          bobcatUrl: "{{ bobcatUrl }}"
-          institution: NYU
-          vid: NYU
-          scope: all
-          tab: all
-      getit:
-        # for the journals tab using the getit engine...
-        journals:
-          getitUrl: "{{ getitUrl }}"
-          # list of search values
-          searchTypes:
-            # label: what is shown in select element
-            # value: what is used to compose getit query
-          - label: contains
-            value: contains
-          - label: begins with
-            value: begins
-          - label: exact match
-            value: exact
-          institution: NYU
-      guides:
-        # for the guides tab using the guides engine...
-        guides:
-          guidesUrl: "{{ guidesUrl }}"
 ```

 ## Usage